Liuyang829/testMSDNet/README.md

 # MSDNet-PyTorch

+Just for learning only and make some notes

 This repository contains the PyTorch implementation of the paper [Multi-Scale Dense Networks for Resource Efficient Image Classification](https://arxiv.org/pdf/1703.09844.pdf)

 Citation: